cosmos72/schemesh/doc/shell/shell.md

 `(shell-subshell [ARGS])` is the macro produced by parsing shell syntax `[...]`

-It can contain **any** shell syntax as the `(shell)` macro does: simple commands, file redirections, fd redirections, wildcards, substitutions, negation, pipelines, and, or.
+It can contain **any** shell syntax as the `(shell)` macro does: simple commands, file redirections, fd redirections, wildcards, substitutions, negation, pipelines, and, or, list.